Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Algorithm development

-Although random sparsification methods guarantee the unbiasedness of the compression operator and facilitate theoretical analysis, the top-$k$ sparsification method tends to achieve better practical results \cite{wangni2018gradient, stich2018sparsified}.
-We will apply the top-$k$ sparsification operator, namely $\mathcal{T}_{k}(\cdot)$.
+Although random sparsification methods ensure the unbiasedness of the compression operator and facilitate theoretical analysis, the top-$k$ sparsification method tends to achieve better practical results \cite{wangni2018gradient,stich2018sparsified}.
+We will utilize the top-$k$ sparsification operator, denoted by $\mathcal{T}_{k}(\cdot)$.
 This operator retains only the largest $k$ components (in absolute value) of the gradient vector, and the specific definition is as follows. \begin{definition} For a parameter $1\leq k < d$, the sparsification operator $\mathcal{T}_{k}(\cdot): \mathbb{R}^{d}\rightarrow \mathbb{R}^{d}$, is defined for $\mathbf{x} \in \mathbb{R}^{d}$ as

-where $\pi$ is a permutation of set $[d]$ such that $(|\mathbf{x}|)_{\pi(i)} \geq(|\mathbf{x}|)_{\pi(i+1)}$ for $i=1, \ldots, d$. \end{definition}
+where $\pi$ is a permutation of set $[d]$ such that $|(\mathbf{x})_{\pi(i)}| \geq|(\mathbf{x})_{\pi(i+1)}|$ for $i=1, \ldots, d-1$. \end{definition}

-Nevertheless, this combination encounters two main challenges.
-1).
+Nevertheless, these motivations encounter two significant challenges: 1).
 How to design an effective communication criterion in the sparsification setting?
 That is, in this composite situation, we need to determine which communications are non-essential exactly.
 2).
 How can we guarantee model convergence when updating the parameters with only sparsified information from a subset of workers?
-In particular, the only partial information we have is still biased.
-Our approach will address these challenges.
+In particular, the only partial gradient information we have is still biased.
+Our proposed approach will address these challenges.

-\subsection{SASG Method}
+\subsection{SASG method}

-We first need to determine an effective selection criterion to address challenge 1.
-Intuitively, if the difference between two consecutive gradients from a worker is small, it is safe to skip the redundant uploads and reuse the previous one in the server.
+To tackle the first challenge, we need to determine an effective selection criterion.
+Intuitively, if the difference between two consecutive gradients from a worker is small, it is safe to skip the redundant uploads and reuse the previous one stored on the server.
 The difference is defined as

 where $\tau_{m}^{t}$ is the delay count.
-In addition, we need to pick a threshold that varies with iteration $t$ to adaptively measure the magnitude of the difference $\Delta_{m}^{t}$.
+Additionally, we need to pick a threshold that varies with iteration $t$ to measure the magnitude of the difference $\Delta_{m}^{t}$ adaptively.
 Following the idea of LAG, we have